legumeinfo/pandagma/README.md

   Options: -s (subcommand to run.
 If \"all\" or omitted, all steps will be run; otherwise, run specified step)
            -w (working directory, for temporary and intermediate files.
                 Must be specified in config file if not specified here.)
            -n (number of processors to use.
-Default 10) -r (retain.
+Defaults to number of processors available to the parent process) -r (retain.
 Don't do subcommand \"clean\" after running \"all\".)
            -v (version)
            -h (help)